At Intuit Dome, your face is your ticket and credit card

 Then there’s what’s happening at Radio City Music Hall in New York City, which uses facial recognition software to ban attorneys involved in lawsuits against its parent company from visiting the venue.

-A bigger picture concern is that it desensitizes people to more surveillance in their lives, says Emerald Tse, a lawyer and fellow at the Center on Privacy and Technology at Georgetown Law.
+A bigger picture concern is that it desensitizes people to more surveillance in their lives, says Emerald Tse, fellow at the Center on Privacy and Technology at Georgetown Law.
 “Then it would get harder and harder to object when this technology is implemented in more serious contexts, such as when they're attached to essential services” like government benefits, she says.

 Tse says she’s seen some states use facial recognition in connection with unemployment benefits.
 Also, to manage immigration cases for people trying to enter the U.S., the federal government has rolled out a mobile app that collects sensitive information like facial data, voice prints, and location.